 Those credits sit on top of producing primetime factual series Along For The Ride, and dramatised current affairs series War News, while his contemporary projects as Executive Producer include popular three-part investigative series The Trouble with Murder, Undercover, Line of Fire, and NZ Detectives.

 Within the visitor experiences sector he has worked on Voyagers and the award-winning OurSpace for Te Papa, Vaeggen for the Museum of Copenhagen, and Outrageous Fortune: The Exhibition for Auckland War Memorial Museum.

 Other Gibson Group documentaries include How to Spot a Cult, Who Ate All The Pies, Cartoonists Inc, Aspiring, Our Day To Remember and Sex And Lies In Cambodia.
-He is also the producer of complex history series - Kiwis At War and Here To Stay (two series) - for TVNZ, and was executive producer of the long running arts series Frontseat (98 episodes), and TV3's What's Your Verdict?
+He is also the producer of complex history series Kiwis At War and Here To Stay for TVNZ, and was executive producer of the long running arts series Frontseat (98 episodes), and TV3's What's Your Verdict?
 (5 episodes).
-Further series include the TVNZ7 interstitials Tales from Te Papa (120 episodes) and was Executive Producer of The Court Report and Small Blacks TV (TV2).
-Gary also produces videos for the corporate sector clients including Ministry for Social Development.
+Further series include the TVNZ7 interstitials Tales from Te Papa (120 episodes) and The Court Report and Small Blacks TV (TV2).
+Gary also produces videos for corporate sector clients including the Ministry for Social Development.